 The format of the file is a set of <key>=<value> lines, each terminated by a newline character, which are parsed and the corresponding configuration items set (see the sample file below).
 No whitespace is permitted.
 Key values are case-sensitive, always lower case, as listed above.
-To assign a null value, leave the value assigned to a key empty.
+Setting a keyword to have a null value results in the configuration value being cleared in the local configuration.